cosmos/ibc/spec/ics-23-standard-accumulator/README.md

 ## Desired Properties

-This document only defines desired properties, not a concrete implementation — see "algorithms" below.
+This document only defines desired properties, not a concrete implementation — see "Properties" below.

 ## Technical Specification